clangordon/physics-bioweapon/README.md

 The “Mental Health Act” is used by the “Nazi” doctors to justify “Nazi” crimes.

 The NHS psychiatric wards are identical to Nazi Germany camps.

+The UK is covered in “Nazi” camps which operate as NHS “mental health” facilities.